ryanc16/pe-toolkit/README.md

 ### getVsVersionInfo()
 Get a formatted VS_VERSIONINFO data object

-This corresponds to the `VS_VERSIOINFO` structure spec: https://docs.microsoft.com/en-us/windows/win32/menurc/vs-versioninfo
+This corresponds to the `VS_VERSIONINFO` structure spec: https://docs.microsoft.com/en-us/windows/win32/menurc/vs-versioninfo

 The spec allows for zero or more VS_VERSIONINFO structures in a file